atsyplenkov/atsyplenkov/README.md

 ### Hi there 👋 <br>

-I’m a scientist-geomorphologist and research software engineer based in New Zealand 🇳🇿.
+I’m a scientist-geomorphologist and research software engineer.
-As a researcher at [Manaaki Whenua – Landcare Research Ltd.](https://www.landcareresearch.co.nz/), I study sediment transport and erosion processes.
+As a researcher I study sediment transport and erosion processes in various environments.
 In my role as a research software engineer, I mainly focus on bridging geoscience, geospatial data, and promoting research integrity through robust, reproducible software solutions in R, Rust and Python.

 From time to time, I post on the Telegram channel ["Типизированный R"](https://t.me/typed_rs) (in Russian).